 The Society of Hispanic Professional Engineers

-On top of her dedication to university coursework, Novo became a member of the Society of Hispanic Professional Engineers (SHPE).
+On top of her dedication to university coursework in Computational Mathematics, Novo became a member of the Society of Hispanic Professional Engineers (SHPE).
 Today, she is secretary of the on-campus organization.
 Her drive to succeed and enthusiasm are what got her there.

 “Before becoming secretary, I had another position.
 I threw myself into it!
 The first meeting I went to, I rose my hand and I applied for the position.
 Honestly, SHPE has been the greatest experience I have had on campus,” she gushed.
 “I’ve met the greatest friends, I’ve excelled professionally, academically and socially...
 Honestly, I owe all the internships, all the job offers and the current job I have now to SHPE.”